yohannjouanneau/dnd-combat-tracker/README.md

 1. **Click the Library button** (book icon) on the main screen or combat page
 2. **View all your custom creatures** with full stats displayed
+   - HP, AC, and ability scores
+   - Markdown notes with combat tags
 3. **Create new monsters** with the "New" button
+   - Add ability scores for automatic modifier calculations
+   - Use Markdown editor with tag menu for abilities
 4. **Edit existing monsters** to update their stats
 5. **Load to form** to quickly add a library monster to combat
 6. **Search integration**: Library monsters appear in name search results
+7. **Delete monsters** you no longer need

 ### Managing Combat